daisymae/Journey/README.md

 - All side effects are stubbed with console.log (prefixes: [ACTION], [DELAY], [CONDITIONAL], [ENGINE], [API], [DB], [ERROR])
 - DELAY nodes use setTimeout; tests use Jest fake timers.
 - In tests, the Express app is created via createApp() without starting a server or connecting to a real DB.

+## JourneyRun
+A JourneyRun persists the execution state of a journey for a patient.

+Status values:
+- active: Currently processing a node.
+- waiting: Paused on a DELAY; will resume at wakeUpAt.
+- completed: Journey reached the end.
+- failed: Journey encountered an error or was cancelled.

+Example executionLog entry:
+{
+  "timestamp": "2025-01-01T12:00:00.000Z",
+  "nodeId": "c1",
+  "nodeType": "CONDITIONAL",
+  "action": "Evaluated age > 50 => true",
+  "details": { "result": true }
+}